ahmdtaha/tf_retrieval_baseline/README.md

 Evaluation Metrics: Normalized Mutual Information (NMI), Recall@K

 ### Deep Fashion In-shop retrieval datasets
+All the following experiments assume a training mini-batch of size 60.
+The architecture employed is the one used in [In Defense of the Triplet Loss for Person Re-Identification](https://arxiv.org/abs/1703.07737) but ResNet is replaced by a DenseNet169

 | Method    | Normalized | Margin | NMI   | R@1   | R@4   | # of classes | #samples per class |
 |-----------|------------|--------|-------|-------|-------|--------------|--------------------|